markskeff/api-testing-basics/basics.md

 REST (Representational State Transfer) is an architectural style used in designing networked applications.
 It provides a set of principles for creating web services that are scalable, stateless, and easily accessible over standard HTTP protocols.

+Think of REST as the 'language' that allows different websites and apps to have a conversation.
+Just like people from different countries can communicate using a common language, web services and applications use REST to talk to each other.
+It's like REST gives them a structured way to ask for information, send updates, or share data.

+So, when you click on a button in an app to load new content, or when your browser fetches the latest news from a website, it's often REST behind the scenes, making sure everything flows smoothly and efficiently over the internet.

 ## HTTP Methods

 HTTP methods define the type of operation to be performed on a resource.
 Here are some fundamental HTTP methods used in REST API testing: